Around sunset, Scott Eisen watched a cold front moving over the Chestnut Hill Reservoir.

 A Sharon obstetrician yesterday filed suit against an Illinois blogger with whom she's been engaged in an increasingly nasty flamewar over home births.

 In her suit, filed in US District Court in Boston, Dr. Amy Tuteur of the Skeptical OB, charges that Gina Crosley-Corcoran, who writes the Feminist Breeder, is abusing a federal online copyright law to try to shut her down....
 Read more

 Playing the role of Rte.
 24 today is Rte.
 3, which State Police advise ground to a near halt shortly before noon due to an apparently unrelated trio of incidents:

 A rollover northbound near Derby Street sent two people to the hospital.
-Ten minutes later, a couch on top of a vehicle fell off on the southbound side of the same stretch of road, which forced a driver to swerve to avoid the sudden menace, only the car then rolled over as well, sending two more people to the hospital, with minor injuries.
+Ten minutes later, a couch on top of a vehicle fell off on the southbound side of the same stretch of road, which...
+Read more

 The Herald reports on some car-to-car shooting around 1 a.m. on the Randolph/Braintree section of I-93.